liujingxing/rxhttp/README.md

     });

 // kotlin
-RxHttp.get("/service/...")   //1、You can choose get/postFrom/postJson and so on
+RxHttp.postFrom("/service/...")   //1、You can choose get/postFrom/postJson and so on
+    .add("key", "value")                 //add param to body
+    .addQuery("key1", "value1")          //add query param
+    .addFile("file", File(".../1.png"))  //add file to body
     .asClass<Student>()           //2、Use the asXxx method to determine the return value type, customizable .subscribe({ student ->       //3、Subscribing observer

     }, { throwable ->

     })

 // kotlin coroutine
-val student = RxHttp
-    .get("/service/...")     //1、You can choose get/postFrom/postJson and so on
+val student = RxHttp.get("/service/...")  //1、You can choose get/postFrom/postJson and so on
     .toClass<Student>()                   //2、Use the toXxx method to determine the return value type, customizable .await()                              //3、Get the return value, await is the suspend method
 ```

 See the request timing diagram for more